 Every version of Android has launched with at least one headlining feature.
 As any true fan would know, the 4.2 camera brought with it a very cool new mode called Photospheres.
 While the initial hype has dropped off, the popularity of photospheres still continues to grow, thanks in part to improvements in image quality and the addition of a Maps-based community designated for sharing the immersive images.
 We don't always want a location attached to our regular pictures, but it's pretty rare when we don't want our photospheres to be geotagged.

 This edition focuses only on new games.
 The app roundup is coming up soon.

 Looking for the previous roundup editions?

 This is the app roundup.
-The game roundup from last week can be found here.
+The game roundup from this week can be found here.

 Just when you thought we were done with the already rather extensive Google Search teardown, another wild teardown appears.
 Yup, still the same good old Search 2.7, but this time, we found a hidden feature that you will really want, even more than custom hotwords.
 At least I think you will.

 Turns out, there's a secret flag within Search that lets you use the hotword, set by default to 'Google,' anywhere in search results instead of just the home Activity.